Radal Siete Tazas National Park

-Radal Siete Tazas National Park ([raˈðal ˈsjete ˈtasas]) is a national park located in Curicó Province, Maule Region, Chile.
+Radal Siete Tazas National Park ([raˈðal ˈsjete ˈtasas]) is a national park in Curicó Province, Maule Region, Chile.
 It lies in a pre-Andean area close to Descabezado Grande volcano.

 History

 This protected area was reclassified as a national park in 2008.

 After the February 27, 2010 earthquake one of the park's main attraction, the Seven Cups, completely dried up.
 It is believed a rock fissure allowed the water to empty into an aquifer.

 Geography

 The park's most popular feature is the area known as Siete Tazas (Seven Cups), which consists of seven consecutive natural pools with their respective waterfalls along Claro River.
 These waterfalls range from 1 to 10.5 metres.
 There are also two high waterfalls called El Velo de Novia (The Bridal Veil) and La Leona (The Lioness), with single vertical drops of 40 and 20 metres respectively.
 Many kayakers paddle the smaller falls ranging from 1 to 10.5 metres (3–32 feet).
 Once kayakers enter the steep canyon the only way out is down.
 Many tourists congregate on platforms surrounding the canyon to watch the kayakers as they navigate the waterfalls.
 At the end of the run kayakers must make a quick move to shore in order to avoid the 40 meter waterfall.
 This is the end of the canyon where kayakers then hike out.

 The park's elevations range from 650 m to 2600 m.